ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 #### Data labelling

 Azure ML studio also provided us with a Data Labelling service where we could label our Mel-spectrograms for gunshots and build our dataset to train our object detection models.
-These object detection models (Yolov4 and Faster-RCNN) use XML files in training, Azure ML studio allows us to export our labelled data in a  COCO format in a JSON file.
+These object detection models (Yolov4 and Faster R-CNN ) use XML files in training, Azure ML studio allows us to export our labelled data in a  COCO format in a JSON file.
 The conversion from COCO to the XML format we needed to train our models was done with ease.

 <img src="assets/labelling.png" alt="Data Labelling" width="800"/>